-City's Department of Human Rights and Equal Economic Opportunity (HREEO) champions justice and equity through inclusive contracting practices.
-City contracts, depending on amount, require use of Section 3 businesses and/or hiring Section 3 employees as part of job creation activities.
-City's Vendor Outreach Program (VOP) is aimed at helping woman-owned, minority-owned and small business enterprises (WBE, MBE, SBE).
-Under VOP, the City sets annual/project-specific goals for purchasing from W/M/SBEs.
-Annual and monthly procurement fairs are held to recruit Section 3 and W/M/SBEs, to provide information on how to do business with the City and meet with representatives of LegalCORPS and SCORE.
+City's Department of Human Rights and Equal Economic Opportunity (HREEO) - Deals with issues of discrimination and provides a means to access economic opportunities through inclusive contracting practices and workforce development policies.
+City contracts can require use of Section 3 businesses and/or hiring Section 3 employees as part of job creation activities.
+City's Vendor Outreach Program (VOP) helps woman-owned, minority-owned, and small business enterprises (WBE, MBE, SBE) by setting annual and project-specific goals for purchasing from W/M/SBEs.
+An annual procurement fair recruits Section 3 and W/M/SBEs - a way to learn how to do business with the City and meet with business assistance representatives from LegalCORPS and SCORE.